Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Baylor Stats and Trends

-- The Bears have been favored by 3 points or more four times this season and are 3-1 ATS in those contests.

-- Baylor's games this year have hit the over five times in seven opportunities (71.4%).
+- Baylor's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).

 - The Bears average 8.7 more points per game (38.3) than the Longhorns allow (29.6).

-- Baylor is 5-0 against the spread and 5-0 overall this season when the team records more than 29.6 points.
+- Baylor is 5-0 against the spread and 5-0 overall this season when the team notches more than 29.6 points.

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.